meonkeys/docker-isolator/Readme.md

 * Stand up a `whoami` service.
 * Allow proxied access to the service.
 * Block all outbound access from the service.
+* Do all of the above without customizing upstream images and without messing with iptables.

 `whoami` is a stand-in for any service that doesn't need outbound (e.g. Internet) access.